zoomomou/portfolio/Part1.md

 ## [Data](https://www.iihs.org/topics/fatality-statistics/detail/yearly-snapshot)

 The data source I will use is linked above.
 This data source that I found covers all the related data that I will need for the project.
 It does not contain much visualization, just data tables, and therefore, I will be using the data from this source to create my story.
-This data source is liable and has been used as a reference for other analyses.
+This data source is reliable and has been used as a reference for other analyses.

 I am going to selectively use the data from this source.
 Additionally, since data itself cannot be downloaded directly, I will need to create my own excel datasets using the numbers from this source to upload data to tableau and flourish.